Find out what graduation gifts people are buying and how much they're spending in 2023 with these graduation spending statistics.

 So to answer these questions we thought we'd take a look at the latest graduation gift spending statistics to see just what others are buying for their favourite graduates and how much it's costing.

 And to do this we analysed surveys from the following retail organisations to get an idea of the general graduation gift shopping trends:

-How Much Are We Spending On Graduation Gifts?
+How Much Are We Spending On Graduation Gifts In 2023?

-This figure was down over 7% from the previous years figure of $5.5 billion, maybe due to the fact that only 30% of people were planning to buy graduation gifts compared to 34% the year before.
+This was an increase of over 10% from the previous years figure of $5.8 billion, which may be down to 36% of people saying they were planning to buy graduation gifts compared to only 33% the year before.

-However, the average expected spend per person on graduation gifts was higher than in previous years, coming in at $112.30 compared to $107.46 in 2019.
+And the average expected spend per person on graduation gifts was also slightly higher than the previous year, coming in at $116.19 compared to $114.89 in 2022.

-The graduation gift survey from the National Retail Federation found that the majority of Americans (51%) were planning to give cash as a graduation gift for high school and college students.
+The graduation gift survey from the National Retail Federation found that the majority of Americans (52%) were planning to give cash as a graduation gift for high school and college students in 2023.

-The next most popular choice was gift cards, with 32% planning to give these as gifts.
+With the next most popular choice being gift cards, with 33% planning to give these as graduation gifts.

 So that's what people are planning to buy as gifts for high school and college graduates, but is it what they really want?

 Well, according to a 2018 graduation gifts survey from Offers.com we are getting it right by giving cash as a gift.